jtonk/ha_wind_stat_card/README.md

 # ha_wind_stat_card

-This repository contains **ha-wind-stat-card**, a Home Assistant custom card that displays the last 10 wind measurements in a simple table.
+This repository contains **ha-wind-stat-card**, a Home Assistant custom card that displays the last 10 wind measurements in a vertical list.
 It uses three entities:

 - `wind_speed` – wind speed sensor
 - `wind_gust` – gust sensor
 - `wind_dir` – wind direction sensor

 The card fetches history for these entities and shows the most recent 10 entries.
-The first table row contains `speed/gust` pairs and the second row lists the corresponding wind direction values.
+Each list item contains the `speed/gust` pair followed by the corresponding wind direction.

 ## Usage